 In 1861, a scandal emerged regarding the royal couple's eldest son, Bertie (who would become King Edward VII).
 The 19-year-old was in Ireland training with the army and had several sexual trysts with actress Nellie Clifden.
 Word got back to Albert, and he went to Cambridge, where Bertie was going to school, to counsel him on morality.
 They had long talks outdoors in the rain, which it is thought proved to be fatal for Albert.
 Albert came down with typhoid fever and died three weeks later.
 He was 42.
 Victoria blamed her son for Albert's death until the day she died.

 While all queens have complicated and intriguing lives, the sheer number of movies and TV shows based on Queen Victoria prove how influential and beloved she remains.
-Season 2 of Victoria premieres on Jan.
-14 on your local PBS station as part of the Masterpiece series.
+Season 2 of Victoria is already underway; you can watch it on your local PBS station as part of the Masterpiece series.

 And you'll see personalized content just for you whenever you click the My Feed .